MIL-STD-1168: MIL-STD-1168 (Ammunition Lot Numbering) [Published 30 June 1965; 1965-1975]

-The 7-digit number that follows (NNN-NNNN) is composed of the unique 3-digit interfix number and 4-digit sequence number identifying a stock item.
+The 7-digit number that follows (NNN-NNNN) are called Non-Significant Characters, as they are random and have no coded meaning.
+It is composed of the unique 3-digit interfix number and 4-digit sequence number identifying a stock item.

 Department of Defense Identification Code

 The Department of Defense Identification Code (DODIC) is a 4-symbol alphanumeric code designation for a type of item.
 It starts with 1 or 2 code letters and the remainder is a 2- or 3-digit code number.
 It indicates an item of supply (e.g., 5.56mm NATO M193 Ball) and its packing sub-unit (e.g., 20-round carton, 10-round clip, or 200-round linked belt).
 It is used to inform the person ordering or issuing the item what it is and how it is packed so they get what they need.

 The Department of Defense Ammunition Code (DODAC or DDAC) is an 8-symbol (7 digits and a letter) hybrid code designation.
 It uses the munition's four-digit Federal Supply Classification Group (the first four digits of the item's FSN) followed by its alphanumeric DODIC.
 It is used mostly when filling out ammunition record sheets.
 This is done to prevent errors and confusion during ammunition transactions.